-2.12 CENTRAL FUNDS & EARMARKING
+2.12 CENTRAL FUNDS AND EARMARKING

-The LA will make sums available to schools from central funds, in the form of allocations which are additional to and separate from the schools' budget shares.
+The local authority will make sums available to schools from central funds, in the form of allocations which are additional to and separate from the schools' budget shares.
 Such allocations will be subject to conditions setting out the purpose or purposes for which the funds may be used.
-Any virement between these funds must not be carried out to the point of assimilating the allocations into the school's budget share.
+Any virement between these funds must not be carried out to the point of assimilating the allocations into the schools' budget share.
 An example of this includes funding for SEN.

-Funding earmarked from centrally retained funds must be spent within the same financial year, or within the period over which schools are allowed to use the funding if different, on the purpose for which it is given, or on other budget heads for which earmarked funding is given, and not vired into the budget share.
+Funding earmarked from centrally retained funds must be spent within the same financial year, or within the period over which schools are allowed to use the funding if different.
+It should be spent only on the purpose for which it is given, or on other budget heads for which earmarked funding is given and not vired into the budget share.
 Schools should be able to demonstrate that this requirement has been complied with.
-Any unspent earmarked funding not spent within the designated period must be returned to the LA.
+Any unspent earmarked funding not spent within the designated period must be returned to the local authority.

-The LA will not make any deductions, in respect of interest costs to the LA, from payments to schools of devolved specific or special grant.
+The local authority will not make any deductions, in respect of interest costs to the local authority, from payments to schools of devolved specific or special grant.